 Julie Whittaker Economic, Housing and Regeneration Manager, Pendle Borough Council

+Members can nominate substitute representatives, with written notification provided to the Clerk in advance of the meeting.
+Substitutes will be counted towards the quorum and will be entitled to vote.
+The use of substitutes shall be by exception rather than rule.

 5. The Growth Deal Management Board may invite any persons it sees fit to attend meetings as observers.
+Observers shall be subject to the LEP Assurance Framework protocol on observer attendance at meetings.

 Chair and Deputy Chair